Ak-github-dev/Java_OOPS/OOPS_1_with_Java/README_OOPS1.md

+OOPS Directory

+Intro to OOPS:

+Object oriented Programing Language

+Entities:
+These are the core, they are made up of two things attributes & behaviours(methods/functions/behaviours).
+They are anything for which we want to store the information in our system.
+It is the table in SQL world

+Attributes:
+for example for a User we store attr like(name, email,phone number, DOB,address) These form the columns in a table

+Behaviours:OR Methods
+What action can the entity perform for example attend a quiz- a student should be able to perform it not the instructor instructor can log in students dashboard

+class Student{
+    int age;
+    String name;
+    float psp;
+    void changeBatch(){...}
+	void joinClass(){..}
+	void coursePause() {...}
+}
+age,name, psp are attributes
+and changebatch,etc are behaviours

+Main Concepts in OOPS:
+1 Principle: Abstraction
+3 Pillar: 	Polymorphism
+            Encapsulation
+            Inheritance

+pillars support abstraction

+Abstraction:
+Idea, something i.e. not in existence.
+Blueprint
+does not take actual memory
+It asks us to envision a complex system in terms of ideas/entities

 In Scaler there are entities like: Student, Batch,Contest,Instructors, Class,Assignments,Mentors,etc no need to go indepth only high level/birds eye, not go in depth how it should be just the idea/abstarct manner